101arrowz/pwa-manifest/packages/webpack-plugin-pwa-manifest/README.md

 Integrating manifest generation into the build pipeline makes life easier.
 Only minimal configuration is *required*, but if you want you can still customize to your heart's content.

-## Are there any limitations?

-Safari pinned tab support would also require an autotracer to get an SVG output, which is too large an addition for a small plugin like this.
-If you absolutely need pinned tab support, you have to manually insert it into the original HTML file.

 ## Documentation

 Almost anything that usually goes in a `manifest.json` file can go into the constructor.
 All parameter names have aliases in the original form from the spec (like `start_url`), in camel case (recommended, like `startUrl`), in kebab case (like `start-url`), and in other reasonable forms (like `startURL`).
 If you see any inconsistencies in the documentation, it's probably fine; you can use multiple names for the same value.